ARK-Electronics/ark_jetson_kernel/README.md

 ---

 # Building from source
-If you want to further modify the device tree, you will need to build the kernel from source.
+If you want to further modify the device tree or add additional kernel modules (such as drivers), you will need to build the kernel from source.
 A helper script is provided that will download the kernel source, toolchain, and ARK customized device tree files.
-Run the **setup_prebuilt.sh** script first.
+Run the **setup_prebuilt.sh** script before doing this.
 ```
 ./setup_source_build.sh
 ```
-Alternatively you can visit NVIDIA's [official documentation](https://docs.nvidia.com/jetson/archives/r36.3/DeveloperGuide/SD/Kernel/KernelCustomization.html) for kernel customization and building from source.

-### Building the kernel
+### Building the kernel, modules, and dtbs
 Navigate to the root of the kernel sources and build the kernel, modules, and dtbs
 ```
 export CROSS_COMPILE=$HOME/l4t-gcc/aarch64--glibc--stable-2022.08-1/bin/aarch64-buildroot-linux-gnu-